libreswitch/ops/docs/lacp_cli.md

 ```

 #### Description
 This command displays all LACP aggregate information if no parameter is passed.
-If a LAG name is passed as an argument, it shows information of the specified LAG
+If a LAG name is passed as an argument, it shows information of the specified LAG.

 #### Authority
 all users